Vulcanodon: Classification

 Originally, Michael Raath (1972) described Vulcanodon not as a sauropod but as an advanced, specialized prosauropod, possibly of the family Melanorosauridae.
 According to Raath, the sauropod-like limb proportions in Vulcanodon evolved independently from those of true sauropods (through convergent evolution).
 He argued that primitive features of the pelvis as well as the knife-shaped teeth preclude a classification within the Sauropoda.
 The teeth, however, are now known to belong to a theropod.
 Arthur Cruickshank (1975) was the first to show that Vulcanodon was indeed a sauropod, arguing that the fifth metatarsal bone was equally long as the remaining metatarsals, a condition seen in other sauropods but not in prosauropods.
 Today, Vulcanodon is universally accepted to be one of the most basal (primitive) members of Sauropoda.

 Michael Cooper (1984) erected a new family, the Vulcanodontidae, which he regarded as the "rootstock" for later sauropod families.
 Originally, the Vulcanodontidae included Vulcanodon and the Indian Barapasaurus, but subsequent studies attributed a number of other, much more fragmentary early sauropod genera to this family, including Ohmdenosaurus and Zizhongosaurus.
 Paul Upchurch (1995) showed that Barapasaurus was more closely related to later, more advanced sauropods than to Vulcanodon, rendering the Vulcanodontidae polyphyletic and therefore invalid.

 The exact relationships with other basal sauropod genera remain unclear.
 Ronan Allain and colleagues (2004, 2008) found that Vulcanodon is most closely related to Tazoudasaurus, a newly discovered sauropod genus from Morocco.
 These researchers suggested reintroducing the name Vulcanodontidae to name the clade containing Vulcanodon and Tazoudasaurus.
 However, this sibling relationship between Tazoudasaurus and Vulcanodon could not be confirmed by other analyses.

 Adam Yates (2004) described a single sauropod tail vertebra from the Upper Elliot Formation of South Africa that may belong to a genus closely related to Vulcanodon.
 The Upper Elliot Formation is famous for its abundant fossils of the prosauropod Massospondylus.

+Vulcanodon in a cladogram after Nair et al., 2012: